InternetMaximalism/mining-message/message2.md

 >The INTMAX team should seriously respond to the criticisms and questions from us, the supportive early adopters, and prepare for real criticism.

 Yes, huge thanks for this discussion.
 This system is not opaque, but the document was.
 The problem was that we prioritised the invitations to this mining since the halving was close.
+And we expected that just following CLI's guide would make people follow the protocol rules, that was not true as we could see in the result.
 It was our duty to invite many people in privacy spaces to this opportunity.
 We intended to make the doc simple not to confuse you guys, but seems actually it did.
 Only the opaque part of this system is the treasury issurance which is not decided.
 Nothing else.

 >The 'message' response is insufficient and will not satisfy them.